WednesdaySP/Ecommerce-Inventory-/README.md

-# Ecommerce-Inventary-
+# Ecommerce-Inventory-
-This project is made using java programming language.
+Ecommerce-Inventory project is made using java programming language and with some suggestions from GitHub Copilot.
+Technologies used:
+                 Java programming language
+                 GitHub Copilot
+                 Open AI
+                 VS Code
-It has a class named Product which has some variables as name and stock.
+It has a abstract class Product which has some variables such as name and stock.
 This class has a constructor which has 2 arguments as  name and stock. class Product has the following functions :